getify/Functional-Light-JS/apA.md

 Transducing is a more advanced technique than we've covered in this book.
 It extends many of the concepts from Chapter 9 on list operations.

 I wouldn't necessarily call this topic strictly "Functional-Light", but more like a bonus on top.
-I've left this to an appendix because you might very well need to skip the discussion for now and come back to it once you feel fairly comfortable with -- and make sure you've practiced! -- the main book concepts.
+I've presented this as an appendix because you might very well need to skip the discussion for now and come back to it once you feel fairly comfortable with -- and make sure you've practiced! -- the main book concepts.

 To be honest, even after teaching transducing many times, and writing this chapter, I am still trying to fully wrap my brain around this technique.
 So don't feel bad if it twists you up.
 Bookmark this appendix and come back when you're ready.